How To Preserve a Horse’s Teeth?

 Before races, all horses in the Churchill Downs or Del Mar betting favorites have their mouth checked to make sure they are not going to suffer from toothache, which will cause them to underperform.

-Horses are similar to humans in many ways, including the fact that they have two sets of teeth during their lifetime.
+Ponies are like people in numerous ways, including the way that they have two arrangements of teeth during their lifetime.
 The baby teeth that come through first are temporary and may come through before the horse is born.

 The baby teeth continue to come through till the animals are around eight months old.
 However, the baby teeth soon become replaced by adult teeth by the time that they are half way through their second year.
 By the time that horses are five, they will have 40 permanent teeth, while mares may have slight fewer than the male horses.